apalbright/thelittledataset/content/post/ct-pretrial-descriptives.md

 Violation of probation or conditional discharge is far and away the most common reason to end up in jail pretrial.
 The second most common reason is criminal violation of a protective order, but it pales in a comparison of magnitudes.
 Failure to appear (in court), which is conceptually more similar to a violation of conditions than a new charge, appears twice on this top 10 list (once for first degree and once for second degree).
 If we combined both degrees of failure to appear, it would be the second most common charge.

-People who work in pretrial services agencies will tell you that violations of probation are a big driver of jail admissions; the above graph puts those conversations that into stark quantitative terms.
+People who work in pretrial services agencies will tell you that violations of probation are a big driver of jail admissions; the above graph puts those conversations into stark quantitative terms.
 This graph also makes the case that working to decrease failure to appear by implementing [tools like court text reminders](https://www.povertyactionlab.org/evaluation/costs-failure-appear-arraignment) would address another large driver of pretrial jail admissions.

 # 2. Who is in jail pretrial?

-Not surprisingly, men are majorly over-represented in this pretrial inmate population compared to women.
+Not surprisingly, men are significantly over-represented in this pretrial inmate population compared to women.
 In terms of race, people who self-identified as black or Hispanic are over-represented compared to those who self-identify as white or Asian.

 <figure>
 <center>